Chevrolet Camaro (fourth generation): 1995

-In 1995, the 3800 Series II V6 engine joined the 3.4 liter V6 engine offered on the base models thus giving the buyers a choice of two V6 engines for the first time.
-The 3800 engine had a power output of 200 hp and would eventually replace the 3.4 liter V6 engine due to its more refined nature.
+In 1995, the 3800 Series II V6 engine joined the 3.4-liter V6 engine offered on the base models thus giving the buyers a choice of two V6 engines for the first time.
+The 3800 engine had a power output of 200 hp and would eventually replace the 3.4-liter V6 engine due to its more refined nature.
 The LT1 V8 had a power output of 275 hp.
 The high performance variant of the Z28 called the Z28 SS was not introduced until 1996 in collaboration with SLP Engineering with the engine tuned to have a power output of 305 hp.
 17-inch wheels also became available as an option.

 1996

 1996 saw minor mechanical revisions, as well as small power gains from the new OBD II-compliant engine controls.
 All base models were now equipped with the 3800 series II V6 engine rated at 200 hp.
 New wheel and tire package on the SS resulted in better handling and braking compared to the Z28.
-Convertible Super Sport cars however had 16-inch ZR1 style wheels.
+Convertible Super Sport cars however had 16-inch ZR-1 style wheels (as opposed to the 17" ZR1-style SS wheels available on the other SS Camaros).
 Also available this year for the V6 model was the Y87 package, which included an Auburn limited-slip differential, better tires, dual exhaust tips, 4-wheel disc brakes, a sportier steering ratio, and more aggressive gear ratio in the differential for automatic transmission equipped cars.

 1997

 For the 1997 model year, the Camaro featured a new interior and tri-colored taillights that would be standard on all models from 1997 to 2002.
 A "30th Anniversary Limited Edition" trim package, commemorating 30 years since the Camaro was introduced, was added to the range which included unique orange stripes on white base paint.
-It was only available on the Z28 and SS models.
+It was only available on the Z28, SS, and RS models.
 A 30th Anniversary Camaro may be identified by RPO code Z4C on the trim tag.
 A total of 979 30th Anniversary models were made in 1997.
 New 5-spoke 16-inch wheels became standard on the Z28 this year (17-inch ZR-1 style on SS coupé models) available in either polished, chrome, or white (only on the 30th Anniversary models), replacing the previous 10-spoke turbine style design.